Applying complex gestures to a SwiftUI view

 Let’s start with creating a GestureButton

-that we will use to implement all the gesture what we need:
+that we will use to implement all these gestures:

 public struct GestureButton<Label: View>: View {